ece29390/vrtest/readme.txt

 -The solution is set to run multiple projects (VRTest.Api, VRTestWeb.Razor, vrtest.angular.app) -Validation on the server side if the increment is correct with respect to the Upper Bound Discount Rate.
 The VRTest.Api throws an error if the value is incorrect.
+-Run the ng serve before running the solution